FENG-Yuanxu/MFGWD-NLP/_posts/2020-03-10-average-sentiment-score-and-analysis.md

 From the result above, we can see the sentiment polarity has relatively low relationship with all the returns.

+Sentiment has different effect during different period:

+- From 2020-09-01 to 2020-12-31, the sentiment seems to have significantly negative relationship with the daily return 4 days later.
+- From 2021-01-01 to 2021-03-01, the sentiment seems to have significantly negative relationship with daily return 1 day later, and positive relationship with daily return 3 days later.

 ## Potential Problems:

 Here are some potential problems in the model.